 Patients who had Hodgkin lymphoma should get a yearly flu shot.
 It may be recommended that some patients get an immunization against pneumonia, which may be done every five to seven years.

-People recovering from Hodgkin lymphoma are encouraged to follow established guidelines for good health, such as maintaining a healthy weight, not smoking, eating a balanced diet, and having recommended cancer screening tests.
+People recovering from Hodgkin lymphoma are encouraged to follow established guidelines for good health, such as maintaining a healthy weight, not smoking, limiting alcohol, eating a balanced diet, and having recommended cancer screening tests.
 Talk with your doctor to develop a plan that is best for your needs.
 Moderate physical activity can help rebuild your strength and energy level.
 Your doctor can help you create an appropriate exercise plan based upon your needs, physical abilities, and fitness level.
 Learn more about the next steps to take in survivorship, including making positive lifestyle changes.

 The next section offers a list of questions you may want to ask.
 Use the menu on the side of your screen to select Questions to Ask the Doctor, or you can select another section, to continue reading this guide.